briancpark/csc766-project/README.md

-# DNN Operator Optimizations
+# Optimizing DNN Operators on Mobile GPUs

-This is a final course project done for CSC 766: Code Optimizations of Scalar and Parallel Programs
+This is a final course project done for CSC 766: Code Optimizations of Scalar and Parallel Programs.

 ## Overview
 Table of Contents